GioByte10/American-Sign-Language-Glove/README.md

 the same "flexness" value ([surjective](https://en.wikipedia.org/wiki/Surjective_function)), but we assume this to be: (a) unlikely and (b) negligible when taking into account the rest of the other fingers' measurements.
 For measuring this "flexness," we use [Adafruit's short flex sensors](https://www.adafruit.com/product/1070).

-Sadly, flex sensors alone will not be enough to accurately predict all charracters.
+Sadly, flex sensors alone will not be enough to accurately predict all characters.
 Some letters share the same multiset of relative positions but the fingers are simply: (a) oriented differently, (b) in motion, or (c) spaced differently.
 We can fix (a) and (b) by using an accelerometer, this would allow us to effectively have the equivalent of a position multiset with absolute orientation, but there's not much we can do about (c).